kliewerdaniel/PersonaGen05/README.md

 **Installation:**

-To install PersonaGen05, follow these steps:
+To install PersonaGen, follow these steps:

 # Step 1: Set up a Python virtual environment